Harikrishnan24/Netflix-clone/README.md

 # Netflix clone app using React JS
+Netflix clone with various features
+- [x] Search Feature
+- [x] Fetching Movies and TV shows from API
+- [x] Multiple pages for Movies using redux

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).